FordhamMuseumApp/SwiftRepo/README.md

 # *The Fordham Museum App*

-**The Fordham Museum App** is an app to assist with the navigation and experience of the Fordham University Museum of Greek, Roman, and Etruscan Art.
+**The Fordham Museum App** is an app to assist with the navigation and experience of the Fordham University Museum of Greek, Etruscan, and Roman Art.

 ## User Stories

-These are the following **required** functionality:
+**Design Questions**
+- [ ] Where do we put the twitter login?
+How do we let people tweet about their favorite objects?
+Do we give access to camera?

+**Design Features**
+- [ ] Fordham Maroon and Benjamin Moore Blueberry color scheme
+- [ ] Auto-layout used throughout

+**Launch**
+- [ ] Custom Launch Screen
-- [ ] Home screen with welcome and use information
+- [x] Home screen with welcome and use information

+**CollectionView**
 - [ ] Collection View that is populated with museum artifacts and info.
-- [ ] Table View that is populated with museum artifacts and info.
-- [ ] Main View controller has a tab bar that allows you to select between greek, roman, and etruscan search views.
+- [ ] Main View controller has a tab bar that allows you to select between greek, etruscan, and roman filters.
-- [ ] Main View controller has a search view that filters artifacts
+- [ ] Main View controller has a search bar that filters artifacts
-- [ ] The Table View will implement infinite scrolling
+- [ ] The collection View will implement infinite scrolling
 - [ ] Modal Search view controller that allows you to search through all artifacts
-- [ ] The cells of the Table View use auto-layout.
 - [ ] You can tap on each cell to access a detail view of the selected artifact.

+**DetailView**
-- [ ] The Detail View includes the image, name, description and, for some artifacts, audio.
+- [ ] The Detail View includes the image, name, description and, for some artifacts, audio
+- [ ] record audio files
+- [ ] implement Fordham museum Twitter feed filtered by object hashtag
 - [ ] In the Detail View there is the option to access a Twitter with OAuth where you can give rating/user feedback on an artifact.

+**Twitter**
-- [ ] Creation of FordhamMuseum Twitter feed to show live tweets, give ability to tweet at fordhammuseum and object hashtags
+- [x] Creation of FordhamMuseum Twitter feed to show live tweets, give ability to tweet at fordhammuseum and object hashtags
 - [ ] Create hashtags for the objects

 ## License